Census Tracts in Brazil

 A simple strategy to deal with census tracts’ spatial inconsistency is to define a common spatial grid.
 This means choosing either a (1) grid of triangles; (2) grid of squares; or (3) grid of hexagons.
 In this example, I choose a simple squared grid.

-The maps below show the same Census population data in a squared 100x100m squared grid.
-While I omit the color legend of the plots, I scaled them equally as to make them directly comparable; also, darker shades of green indicate higher values, while ligher shades of green indicate lower values.
+The maps below show the same Census household data in a squared 500x500m grid.
+While I omit the color legend of the plots, I scaled them equally as to make them directly comparable; also, darker shades of green indicate higher values, while lighter shades of green indicate lower values.

 Code